 - The hours and dates that work should be undertaken.

-- Assessing various health hazards that could arise, such as the potential for falls from a height or the risk of exposure to asbestos-containing materials.
+- Assessing health and safety hazards, such as the potential for falls from a height or the risk of exposure to asbestos-containing materials.

-- Ensuring clients and duty holders understand their responsibilities for the construction phase.
+- Ensuring all duty holders, including clients, understand their responsibilities under the CDM legislation.

 The construction phase is where work on a construction project occurs.
 This begins when work is first undertaken and lasts until the final stages of construction work are completed.